MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/comprehensive-guidance-on-linux-deployment.md

 ## Deployment summary

-The following list captures the actions you'll take to deploy Microsoft Defender for Endpoint on Linux:
+Learn about the general guidance on a typical Microsoft Defender for Endpoint on Linux deployment.
+The applicability of some steps is determined by the requirements of your Linux environment.

 1. Work with your Firewall, Proxy, and Networking admin.
 2. Run a centralized performance monitoring to capture current resource utilization.
 3. (Optional) Check for filesystem errors 'fsck' (akin to chkdsk).
 4. (Optional) Update storage subsystem drivers.
 5. (Optional) Update nic drivers.
-6. System requirements and resource recommendations.
+6. Check system requirements and resource recommendations.
 7. Add your existing solution to the exclusion list for Microsoft Defender Antivirus.
 8. Keep the following points about exclusions in mind.
 9. Create Device Groups.